jamesbowman/openexrpython/openexr.rst

 .. class:: InputFile

-   A :class:`InputFile` object is used to read an EXR file.
+   The :class:`InputFile` object is used to read an EXR file.

    .. doctest::
       :options: -ELLIPSIS, +NORMALIZE_WHITESPACE